aaronmt1011/JavaScript-30Day-Challenge/17-Sort_without_Articles/README.md

 <h1>Project 17: Sort Without Articles</h1>
-<p>This project is focused on sorting elements based off of what their text context is.
-Will update once project is finished.</p>
+<p>This project is focused on sorting musicians alphabetically.
+The challenge is that there are no names or values attached to each musician.
+The makes this challenge a bit more difficult.
+To get the solution and details of each part of the solution, please look at the JS file.</p>